 100 Things To Do In Portland, Oregon Before You Die- Review & Interview with Author Ann Smith

 Hi, Friends!
-I hope you all had an amazing Thanksgiving weekend.
-I had a fun-filled weekend with family, playing tourists in our city.
+I hope you all are having an amazing week.
+I had a fun-filled weekend with my family, playing tourists in our city.
 Recently, we had the pleasure of reading and reviewing a wonderful book called “100 Things to Do In Portland, Oregon Before You Die.”

 “100 Things to Do In Portland, Oregon Before You Die” was written by Ann Smith and Allison Symonds, who wanted to give readers a glimpse of what Portland has to offer.